Waivers: Get One Consent at a Time

 - Goucher University: Aquatic Center Participation Release

-Note, however, that these releases aren’t narrowly tailored to your institution’s specific activities and don’t constitute legal advice.
-Don’t rely on sample releases without seeking an attorney’s advice.
+Note, however, that these releases are not narrowly tailored to your institution’s specific activities or your state’s laws and do not constitute legal advice.
+Do not rely on sample releases without seeking an attorney’s advice.

 More From UE